Back to Insights

 Model improvements persist.
 When AI learns from your data, those improvements may remain in the vendor's model after you leave.
 This creates asymmetric value extraction.

 The regulatory landscape is also evolving.
-Singapore's AI governance framework and Malaysia's updated copyright guidance address AI IP issues, but contract terms remain the primary protection mechanism.
+WIPO's ongoing consultation on AI and IP policy, Singapore's IPOS landscape report on AI and IP (2024), and Malaysia's updated copyright guidance address AI IP issues, but contract terms remain the primary protection mechanism.

 Policy Template: AI IP Ownership Clauses